DETAILED ACTION

 a distance estimate interface for calculating a route distance between factories; and

 These limitations constitute calculating a carbon footprint for a product life cycle (Specification ¶7), which are processes that, under their broadest reasonable interpretation, cover performance of the limitations in the mind but for the recitation of generic computer components.
-That is, other than reciting that the steps are performed by a user interface, a calculation module, a distance estimate interface, and an assistant AI component, nothing in the claim elements precludes the steps from practically being performed in the mind.
+That is, other than reciting that the claim includes a processor, a non-transitory computer-readable medium storing instructions, a user interface, a calculation module, a distance estimate interface, and an assistant AI component (claim 1), or a user interface, a calculation module, a processor, a distance estimate interface, a memory, and an assistant AI component (claim 10) nothing in the claim elements precludes the steps from practically being performed in the mind.
 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in the mind but for the recitation of generic computer components, then it falls within the “Mental Processes” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.

 Alternatively, the following underlined limitations identify the abstract limitations which are considered mathematical concepts

-a calculation module to calculate and optimize the carbon footprint for an input network; and
+a calculation module configured to calculate and optimize the carbon footprint for the logistic network based in part on the information;

 These limitations constitute calculating and optimizing a carbon footprint and calculating a route distance, which are processes that, under their broadest reasonable interpretation, are considered mathematical concepts, in the form of a mathematical relationship, mathematical formulas or equations, and/or mathematical calculations.
 It is important to note that a mathematical concept need not be expressed in mathematical symbols.
 See MPEP 2106.04(a).
 Accordingly, the claim recites an abstract idea.